sublimelsp/LSP/README.md

 ## Getting help

-Have any problems, see the [troubleshooting](https://lsp.readthedocs.io/en/latest/#troubleshooting) guide for tips and known limitations.
-If you still have any problems, discussions can be done in gitter [chat](https://gitter.im/SublimeLSP).
+If you have any problems, see the [troubleshooting](https://lsp.readthedocs.io/en/latest/#troubleshooting) guide for tips and known limitations.
+If the documentation cannot solve your problem, help can be found in the [gitter chat](https://gitter.im/SublimeLSP) or by [creating a new issue](https://github.com/tomv564/LSP/issues).

 Please search [issues](https://github.com/tomv564/LSP/issues) before submitting a new one.